 Pinguicula gigantea may be the largest Mexican Butterwort discovered reaching up to 12 inches across, though usually it is somewhat smaller in cultivation.
 P. gigantea is native to Oaxaca, Mexico and was discovered by Alfred Lau in 1987.
 It was cultivated as P. sp.
 ‘Ayautla’ until 1995 when it was formally described as P. gigantea by Hans Luhrs.
 In addition to its size, P. gigantea is unique in that it produces sticky dew on both sides of its leaves.

-Size and packing method: You will receive a bare root plant about 1.5 inches in diameter, carefully wrapped in a damp paper towel.
+Size and packing method: You will receive a bare root plant carefully wrapped in a damp paper towel.
+Small plants are about 1.5 inches in diameter and large plants are 4+ inches in diameter.
 If selecting with soil mix, you will receive a little over one cup of our prepackaged Mexican Butterwort Potting Mix in addition to the bare root plant.
 This quantity of soil is roughly enough to fill one 2.5 x 2.5 x 3.5 inch square pot.